 Moss Force, Newlands Valley

-Sitting on the side of Robinson fell, Moss Force is just a couple of hundred metres away from the roadside.
+Sitting on the side of a fell named Robinson, Moss Force is just a couple of hundred metres away from the roadside.
 While that makes it easily accessible in some ways, the road between Buttermere and the Newlands Valley is steep, so care should be taken, particularly in icy weather.

 View our holiday cottages in the Newlands Valley.